dqdang/digested-clips/README.md

 # digested-clips
-Twitch clips are more unreliable than the printer at work
+Reddit posts -> Twitch clips -> YouTube mirror

 Host this on a local server.
 Get one from Google Cloud, AWS, DigitalOcean, etc.